Best Quit Habit Tracker Apps to Quit Anything in 2026

 Cons

-Best for: Apple users who want an elegant general habit tracker with streaks.
+Best for: Apple users who want a simple, elegant streak tracker.

 Habitica